skies-io/skies-io.github.io/_posts/2016-01-05-Continuous-Integration.md

 {% include image.html img="assets/Continuous-Integration/BuildBot-preview.png" caption="BuildBot preview" %}

-## PaaS Software
+## PaaS products

-I did not manage to find better tools that meet our criteria that they cited previously.
-Most modern tools are charged (and hosted in the cloud).

-But some of them seem really complete while remaining much more ergonomic and easier to configure than Jenkins/Strider-CD/BuildBot.
-Some even offer free solutions for your public repositories.
+Being in 2016, we could not overlook PaaS products offering Continuous Integration but ultimately we chose not to use them.

+Why ?

+These tools are :
+ * offering a great UI
+ * easier and faster to set up

+But
+* They offer less flexbility and features (for instance, many of them do not support pull requests or log compressions)
+* We do not want to depend on 3rd party tools for such crucial parts and have our code accessible on remote servers.
+* Some of them (like hosted-ci) are just a hosted Jenkins server.
+* They are quite expensive (Travis-CI starts at $139/month) for non open source projects.

+Some might argue that hosting, installing, configuring and running a Jenkins server (or equivalent) is way more expensive but we really want to maintain control over our CI.

-Although we have not tested these online tools, they can be useful to your criteria.
-Here are those who were able to hold our attention: [TeamCity](https://www.jetbrains.com/teamcity/), [Codeship](https://codeship.com/), [Bamboo](https://www.atlassian.com/software/bamboo/), [Drone.io](https://drone.io), [CircleCI](https://circleci.com), [GitLab-CI](https://about.gitlab.com/gitlab-ci/) and [Travis-CI](https://travis-ci.com).
+Although we have not tested extensively these online tools, they could still be useful to you, depending on your needs and criteria.
+Here are those which were able to hold our attention: [TeamCity](https://www.jetbrains.com/teamcity/), [Codeship](https://codeship.com/), [Bamboo](https://www.atlassian.com/software/bamboo/), [Drone.io](https://drone.io), [CircleCI](https://circleci.com), [GitLab-CI](https://about.gitlab.com/gitlab-ci/) and [Travis-CI](https://travis-ci.com).

 ## SonarQube